Board and Staff

 As a past GrowSmart Maine board member, Lynne chaired the former Education Committee that wrote the original Educational Briefs for GrowSmart on a variety of “smart growth” topics.
 Lynne was awarded Professional Planner of the Year by Maine Association of Planners in 2018.
 She is currently Vice President of Maine Association of Planners.
 She was a member of the Maine Department of Transportation (MDOT) Regional Transportation Advisory Committee (RTAC) 6 for seven years; she chaired the committee in 1995.
 She is a graduate of Colby College, has an M.A. from Tufts University in Urban and Environmental Policy, and is an accredited member of the Congress for the New Urbanism.
 She has lived in Yarmouth for 30 years with her husband, raising two now-grown sons.

-Galen Weibley is a resident of Chapman, Aroostook County where he serves as Economic & Community Development Director for the City of Presque Isle and a Governor-appointed Loring Development Authority Trustee.
+Galen Weibley is a resident of Saco where he serves as Planning and Development Director for the Town of Kennebunkport.
+Previously Galen served as Economic & Community Development Director for the City of Presque Isle and a Governor-appointed Loring Development Authority Trustee where he authored the City’s Downtown Redevelopment Plan and focused on promoting infill economic development at these important regional assets for Aroostook County.
 Prior to him moving to Maine, Galen served multiple professional roles in Pennsylvania state government including Constituent Outreach Director for the Lieutenant Governor and to a member of the Pennsylvania House of Representatives before concluding his state service as Constituent & Legislative Director for the Pennsylvania State Senate.
 During this time, Galen was involved with multiple projects and conversations to expand broadband efforts to rural communities, develop policy solutions to workforce challenges facing the state, write legislation to preserve the state’s rich agricultural tradition.

 Galen became active in understanding smart growth policies as Hellam Township’s youngest elected Township Supervisor and Board Chairman where he led much needed reforms to the township’s Transferable Development Rights Program and local zoning to encourage economic growth where infrastructure existed and preserve the rural character of the community.
-Galen enjoys gardening, reading, learning languages/history/culture, traveling, and taking in the vast outdoor opportunities with his dog.
+Galen enjoys gardening, reading, learning local history, traveling to Maine’s lighthouses and state capitol buildings, and taking in the vast outdoor recreational and hunting opportunities with his dog.

 Ex Officio Members